VTV (Maldives): History

 VTV is the first media outlet of IBC (now VMEDIA) while being the second private TV channel to operate in the Maldives.
+It applied for a broadcasting license in August 2007 and started broadcasting on 5 September 2008, delivering a four-hour schedule from 8pm to midnight in an initial phase, with coverage nationwide on Medianet.
 Since its inception in 2008, VTV had been broadcasting via satellite to a global audience, covering the whole of Maldives and neighboring countries, reaching out to Europe and Middle East.
 The live video signal of VTV is streamed via internet and can be viewed from any part of the world.
 VTV broadcasts mainly in the local language, with update news and current affairs programs, sports and entertainment.
 Backed by a state of the art technical facility and enthusiastic staff base, VTV is one of the most watched Private TV channel of Maldives.
 With the acquisition of broadcast rights of major sporting events like the FIFA World Cup of 2010 and 2014, VTV has established itself as a credible and a reliable broadcaster in Maldives.

+The channel carried UEFA Euro 2012 alongside Television Maldives, sublicensed from Medianet.

 VTV has faced many attacks during the revolution of Maldives in 2012 including an arson attack which damaged the channel's operating building severely.

+In May 2020, the station nearly faced a temporary suspension due to losses caused by the pandemic.

+The channel cut off its live feed of the Dhivehi Premier League in October 2024 due to a lack of payments with the Football Association of Maldives.